 - Similarly, "Ritual Action of the Ancestors," depending on your reading, has a sudden bass clarinet glissando leading into the orchestra hit Jump Scare that begins "Sacrificial Dance."

 - Then there’s the finale of “Sacrificial Dance (the Chosen One)”, in which the very last four notes spell out the word D. E. A. D.

 - Miniscule Rocking: "The Wise Elder" (also named "The Sage" or "A Kiss of the Earth") lasts less than 30 seconds, and on some occasions is simply merged with "Procession of the Wise Elder" or "Dance of the Earth" on tracklists.

 - Nature Adores a Virgin: In fact so much that she needs to dance herself to death to make a new spring happen.

 - Nude Nature Dance: The choreography is inspired by pagan nature rituals; nudity is optional but does happen in some performances.

 - Period Piece: The ballet premiered in 1913 and its intended setting is prehistoric Russia, thousands of years in the past.

 - Produce Pelting: The riot at the premiere included some people flinging vegetables at the orchestra.
 (This led to the conspiracy theory that at least some concertgoers had come already prepared to make a disturbance.)

-- The work makes use of Russian folk melodies in some of its most famous parts.
+- Shout-Out: The work makes use of Russian folk melodies in some of its most famous parts.

-- Sensory Abuse: The reason people rioted was because it was so grating on the ears and eyes in comparison to normal ballet.
+- Sensory Abuse: The reason people supposedly rioted was that it was so grating on the ears and eyes in comparison to normal ballet.